 4. Wireless meeting room

-Imagine not having to deal with any cables or adapters at all when setting up a meeting, connecting your presentation or when showing something else from your screen.
+Imagine not having to deal with cables or adapters when setting up a meeting, connecting your presentation, or showing something else from your screen.
 That’s a wireless meeting room for you.

-Anyone can connect their devices wirelessly - the only thing required is a simple app or caller ID.
+Anyone can connect their devices wirelessly - only a simple app or caller ID is required.
 You can even join remotely from anywhere in the world.

 5. Virtual and augmented reality

 Let’s take a step further.
 While solutions for cloud collaboration bring people and teams together, virtual and augmented reality takes it to a whole other level.